top of page

 Who are the candidates?

-Our candidates are teachers, principals, bus drivers, counselors, and other public school professionals.
-They are community members with firsthand experience of how laws and budgets affect classrooms.
-Some may campaign actively, while others may simply appear on the ballot to ensure education issues cannot be ignored.
+Our candidates are teachers and retired teachers with firsthand experience seeing how laws and budgets affect classrooms.
+They want to ensure education issues cannot be ignored.

 What happens if an educator loses?